BrenoFariasdaSilva/Worked-Example-Miner/README.md

 ## Setup

 This section provides instructions for installing Python, Pip, and all necessary project dependencies, including `git`, `make`, and `mvn` (Apache Maven).
+Lastly, you must properlly fill the `.env` file with the necessary credentials to use the mentioned tools and APIs defined in the `.env-example` file.

 ### Installation Script